Your shopping cart is empty!

 Automatic gates are assembled from separate components to build a new piece of machinery.
 This should be completed by a skilled gate automation engineer.
 And to the homeowner who has never invested in automatic gates, this is not a simple process.

-Hopefully, this guide has given you a primer on the subject and a starting point for further research.
+Hopefully, this electric gate guide has given you a primer on the subject and a starting point for further research.
 If you’ve got this far and have any questions, we’re happy to help.
-Linkcare is the UK’s leading gate automation and access control specialist, so please call us on 01895 232 626 or email firstname.lastname@example.org
+Linkcare is the UK’s leading electric gate automation and access control specialist.
+We work closely with a network of recommended and truted gate automation installers nraionwide.
+So, if you're interested in automating existing gates, adding new electric gates to your homw or you need driveway gate maintenance or servicing, we can help.
+Please call us on 01895 232 626, email [email protected] or fill out a few details on our find a local gate installer form.